 The regular volcanic eruptions of Stromboli offer a unique natural spectacle and the volcanic mountains and Mediterranean landscapes are a true paradise for hikers.

-This trip will feature a hiking guide who will lead daily hikes on the islands, with a minimum of 4 hours per trip.
+On this trip, a hiking guide will be present to lead daily walks on the islands, with a minimum of 4 hours per hike.

 The Aeolian Islands

 Although Lipari has about 5,000 inhabitants, it retains the charm of a typical Sicilian village.
-It boasts one of Italy’s finest archaeological museums and a picturesque old town full of small shops.
+It boasts one of the most beautiful archaeological museums in Italy and a picturesque old town full of small shops.

-Salina, also called the Green Islands, was revived as an agricultural centre in the 1970s.
-The island has numerous vineyards and is known for its dessert wine, Malvasia delle Lipari, and for its capers, considered the best in the world.
-Hikers can trek through beautiful pine forests and chestnut groves to the archipelago’s highest peak.
+Salina, also known as the Green Island, was revitalized in the 1970s as an agricultural center.
+The island has numerous vineyards and is famous for its dessert wine, Malvasia delle Lipari, and its capers, considered the best in the world.
+Hikers can trek through beautiful pine and chestnut forests to the highest peak of the archipelago

-On arrival at Vulcano, we are immediately greeted by the smell of sulphur.
-Until the 19th century, sulphur and alum were mined just metres from the quay.
-Today, the harbour is lined with souvenir shops, spas, hotels and bars, and visitors can enjoy sulphur mud baths.
-A highlight of this island is the walk to the crater, where you can see the yellow sulphurous fumaroles.
+Upon arrival on Vulcano, we are immediately greeted by the smell of sulfur.
+Until the 19th century, sulfur and alum were extracted just meters from the quay.
+Today, the harbor is lined with souvenir shops, spas, hotels, and bars, and visitors can enjoy sulfur mud baths.
+A highlight of this island is the hike to the crater, where you can see the yellow sulfur-containing fumaroles.

-Stromboli has served as a navigation point for sailors since ancient times, especially at night due to its frequent eruptions.
-The volcano erupts every 15 to 20 minutes, and depending on magma levels in the chimney, lava sparks can rise hundreds of metres above the crater rim.
+Since ancient times, Stromboli has served as a navigation point for sailors, especially at night due to its frequent eruptions.
+The volcano erupts every 15 to 20 minutes, and depending on the magma levels in the vent, lava sparks can shoot hundreds of meters above the crater rim.